A Brief History of RetroScale™

 a word from the author of RetroScale

-“I was about to begin building out a small empire of 200 ‘satellite’ marketing domains following 8-10 ‘hubs’ of main business.
+“I was seeking a system to build out a small empire of 200 ‘satellite’ marketing domains following 8-10 ‘hubs’ of main business.
 I wanted a system that would provide business intelligence (BI) among all of these groups, and potentially network paths between them for extended operations.
 I also needed a platform to conduct some very advanced technological operations, something that could be retrofit to any of these installations, so it needed to be flexible.

 “During the entire year of 2011, after 3600 hours of coding and testing, the first functional system was launched.
-It solved the problems facing so many Small Business owners, not the least of which is how to maintain and sustain the system itself, although in reality it achieved only the most foundational aspects of the larger system- it was the stable foundation upon which a complete system could be built, and within the next 18 months, by August, 2013, the first complete system was ready.
+It solved the problems facing so many Small Business owners, not the least of which is how to maintain and sustain the system itself, although in reality it achieved only the most foundational aspects of the larger system- it was the first stable foundation upon which a complete system could be built.

 Leverage the power of Big Business with a Small Business cost footprint.
 RetroScale™